AboutCodingBE/esd-basic-jpa-dojo/Assesment.md

 ## Overview
 This document contains the AI verification prompt for evaluating student solutions to JPA relationship exercises.
 The assessment focuses on both technical correctness and understanding of business-driven design decisions.

-## Exercise: Person-Car-One-to-One Relationship Verification
+## Exercise: Peron-Car-One-to-One Relationship Verification

 ### Context
 Students have completed an exercise implementing a One-to-One relationship between Person and Car entities in a company car tracking system.